 April 2017 The FluoroFest event held at the Village Hotel Club in Glasgow proved to be a great success.
 Chaired by David Birch this international workshop was the 12th in the series and attracted 100 delegates from 14 countries.
-Lectures in fluorescence by leading experts were complemented by 14 flash talks by research students, hands-on instrument time, a lecture on publishing in scientific journals and 40 posters.
+Lectures in fluorescence by leading experts were complemented by 14 flash talks by research students, hands-on instrument time, a lecture on publishing in scientific journals by Sharon D’Souza of the Institute of Physics Publishing and 40 posters.
 Ben Russell of Photophysics was a runner-up in the poster prize, which was won by Alix Le Marois of Kings College London.
-The conference dinner was held at Ross Priory and ended with birthday cake celebrating the 40th anniversary of the founding of the Group spin-out company IBH.
+Well done all the presenters!
+The conference dinner was held at Ross Priory and ended with a birthday cake celebrating the 40th anniversary of the founding of the Group’s leading spin-out company IBH.
+In the closing session David Birch, co-founder of IBH, was presented with a lifetime achievement award by Cary Davies of HORIBA Scientific.
 A great time was had by all!

 March 2017 Many congratulations to Olaf Rolinski for receiving an Institute of Physics Outstanding Reviewer Award for his work in 2016 for Methods and Applications in Fluorescence.
 These awardees are chosen by the journal editorial teams for the quantity, timeliness and quality of their reviews.